gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: Database

-    Name of database to use.
+    Name of database (or schema) to use and where SMSD can find it's tables.

     Please note that you should create tables in this database before using gammu-smsd.
-SQL files for creating needed tables are included in documentation.
+SQL files for creating needed tables are included in documentation for individual database backends: :ref:`gammu-smsd-mysql`,
+    :ref:`gammu-smsd-odbc`, :ref:`gammu-smsd-pgsql`, :ref:`gammu-smsd-dbi`

 .. config:option:: SkipSMSCNumber